-Paul's blog is called Sustainable Outdoor Pursuits.
+Paul's blog is called 21 Days On The Road.
 He is also on Google +.

 Paul grew up in the glaciated lands of southern Wisconsin, home to hardwoods forests, rich black soil and placid inland lakes.
 It was amongst the fields of corn and urban sprawl of nearby Madison that Paul learned to canoe, fish, hunt and appreciate the small wonders of Nature.